May 26, 1956: The Day Althea Gibson became the first black player to win a Grand Slam

 “Shaking hands with the queen of England,” she said, “was a long way from being forced to sit in the colored section of the bus.”

-On the 11th of July, coming back to New York, she became only the second Black American, after the 1936 Olympic champion Jesse Owens, to be honored with a ticker tape parade.
+On July 11, coming back to New York, she became only the second Black American, after the 1936 Olympic champion Jesse Owens, to be honored with a ticker tape parade.
 In 1958, she would become the first black woman to make the cover of Time and Sports Illustrated.

 In total, Gibson would claim five Grand Slam titles in singles, five in doubles, and one in mixed doubles.